 Ron sneered in return, and Harry smiled weakly.
 After a moment, he tried valiantly again, "So where is he from?
-I mean, where is he transferring in from?"
+I mean, where did he go to school before?"

 Ron finally interjected.
 "He's French?
 What is it with you and foreign guys?
 Are we not good enough for you, Hermione?"
 His lip curled and his arms folded.

 Ron let out a disgruntled snort in reply, just as they entered Madam Malkin's, but then conversation was no longer possible.
-The next few hours or so were taken up in a flurry of noise and fabric—the shop was busy, and it was discovered that both the boys had shot up over the summer by several centimetres.
+The next few hours or so were taken up in a flurry of noise and fabric—the shop was busy, and it was discovered that both the boys had shot up over the summer by an inch or two.

 "The nerve," Ron seethed, temporarily forgetting his ire towards Hermione when confronted with a common enemy.
 "How dare he say things like that?
 You should have let me say something," he groused at his mother.

 "We cannot control other people's poor behaviour, but we can control our own.
 I'll not have my children starting public arguments, especially not while the situation is so precarious."
 Mrs. Weasley gave her son a stern look, "Can you not see how many shops are closed, how frightened people are?
 Causing a scene could very well be the bad stir that sets off the cauldron explosion.
 Worse, it brings attention to us from the sort of people that we could just as well do without, Ronald Weasley."